jasonlyle88/zsh-execute-after-command/README.md

     printf -- '\n'
 }

-$> # Execute seperately to show you can add fucntions one at a time or multiple at once zsh-execute-after-command-add-functions jml1 zsh-execute-after-command-add-functions jml2 jml3
+$> # Execute seperately to show fucntions can be added one at a time or multiple at once zsh-execute-after-command-add-functions jml1 zsh-execute-after-command-add-functions jml2 jml3